MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 Throughout the labs in this course, you will role-play by taking on the persona of Holly Dickson, Adatum’s Microsoft 365 Administrator.
 In your role as Holly, you have been tasked with setting up the company’s profile for its Microsoft 365 trial tenant.
 In this task, you will configure the required options for Adatum’s tenant.
 Since Holly has yet to create a personal Microsoft 365 user account for herself (you will do this in the next lab exercise), Holly will initially sign into Microsoft 365 using the default Microsoft 365 tenant admin account and password that was created by your lab hosting provider.
 This account is the MOD Administrator account, whose alias is "admin".
 The username for this account is admin@xxxxxZZZZZZ.onmicrosoft.com (where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider); the display name for this account will be MOD Administrator.

-**Password Note:** Your lab-hosting provider will be providing two passwords that are used with the fictitious user accounts in your Microsoft 365 trial tenant.
+1. Your lab-hosting provider will be providing two passwords that are used with the fictitious user accounts in your Microsoft 365 trial tenant.
 The MOD Administrator account, which is the default tenant administrator, has been assigned the **Administrative Password**.
-All other users - even those assigned an admin role - have been assigned the **User Password**.
+All other users - even those assigned an admin role - have been assigned the **User Password**. <br>

+	For security purposes, Microsoft has configured your trial tenant so that all predefined users must change their password at their next sign-in.
+Some lab hosting providers may provide two new password fields, one for administrators (actually, the MOD admin and Holly Dickson) and one for all other users.
+If these two new password fields appear in your VM, then enter a new password for each.
+These new password values will be stored in the VM and displayed in the lab instructions. <br>

+	Other lab hosting providers may not provide these new password fields.
+For those environments, you must manually write down the new password that you plan to assign to users who sign in. <br>

+	When designing your new passwords, keep in mind Microsoft's password guidelines: <br>

+	- Minimum length of 8 character, with at least:
+	   - 1 uppercase character
+	   - 1 lowercase character
+	   - 1 special character
+	The passwords will not be validated against Microsoft's requirements until you change the old password at the user's next sign-in.

-1. When you open your lab hosting provider's Virtual Machine environment, you need to begin with the Client 1 VM (LON-CL1).
+2. When you open your lab hosting provider's Virtual Machine environment, you need to begin with the Client 1 VM (LON-CL1).
 If your VM environment opens with one of the other machines (such as LON-DC1), then switch to **LON-CL1** now.

-2. Log into **LON-CL1** as the local **Administrator** account that was created by your lab hosting provider with the password **Pa55w.rd**.
+3. Log into **LON-CL1** as the local **Administrator** account that was created by your lab hosting provider with the password **Pa55w.rd**.

-3. On the taskbar at the bottom of your screen, select the **Microsoft Edge** icon.
+4. On the taskbar at the bottom of your screen, select the **Microsoft Edge** icon.
 If necessary, maximize your browser window when it opens.

-4. In your Edge browser, go to the **Microsoft 365 Home** page by entering the following URL in the address bar: **https://portal.office.com**
+5. In your Edge browser, go to the **Microsoft 365 Home** page by entering the following URL in the address bar: **https://portal.office.com**

-5. In the **Sign in** dialog box, enter the **Administrative Username** provided by your lab hosting provider (this is the MOD Administrator account) for your Microsoft 365 trial tenant.
+6. In the **Sign in** dialog box, enter the **Administrative Username** provided by your lab hosting provider (this is the MOD Administrator account) for your Microsoft 365 trial tenant.
 The username should be in the form of **admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
 Select **Next**. <br/>

 	**Note:** In the lab instructions that appear in your VM lab environment, your lab hosting provider may provide the ability to select a **Type text** (or equivalent) button next to resource data such as usernames, passwords, PowerShell commands, and other data that must be entered throughout the course of these labs.
 Other lab hosting providers may provide an alternative method, such as the ability to copy and paste in this information.
 Take advantage of this functionality to save yourself from having to manually enter this information.

-6. In the **Enter password** dialog box, enter the **Administrative Password** provided by your lab hosting provider and then select **Sign in**.
-If required, complete the MFA sign-in process.
+7. In the **Enter password** dialog box, enter the predefined **Administrative Password** provided by your lab hosting provider and then select **Sign in**.

+8. Your lab hosting provider may or may not have configured the MOD Admin account to require a new password at sign-in.
+If they did, then an **Update your password** dialog box will appear.
+If this occurs, enter the **Administrative Password** provided by your lab hosting provider in the **Current password** field, and then enter the New Administrative Password in the **New password** and **Confirm password** fields.

-7. If a **Stay signed in?** dialog box appears, select the **Don’t show this again** check box and then select **Yes.**
+9. If a **Stay signed in?** dialog box appears, select the **Don’t show this again** check box and then select **Yes.**

-8. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
+10. If a **Welcome to Microsoft 365** dialog box appears in the middle of the screen, there's no option to close it.
 Instead, to the right of the window, select the forward arrow icon (**>**) two times and then select the check mark icon to advance through the slides in this messaging window.

-9. If a **Find more apps** dialog box or a **Create with Microsoft 365** dialog box appears, select the **X** in the top corner of the boxes to close them.
+11. If a **Find more apps** dialog box or a **Create with Microsoft 365** dialog box appears, select the **X** in the top corner of the boxes to close them.
 Similarly, if a Sing in to Microsoft Edge dialog box appears, select the **No thanks** button.

-10. The **Welcome to Microsoft 365** page appears in your Edge browser in the **Home | Microsoft 365** tab.
+12. The **Welcome to Microsoft 365** page appears in your Edge browser in the **Home | Microsoft 365** tab.
 This is the MOD Administrator's Microsoft 365 home page. <br/>

 	Notice that either an icon or a circle with "MA" (the initials for MOD Administrator) appears in the top-right corner of the screen.
 Some trial tenants show an icon; others show the "MA" initials in a circle; it all depends on whether your lab hosting provider added an icon to the MOD Administrator's account.
 The icon or initials represents the **MOD Administrator** account, which is the tenant administrator account created by your lab hosting provider that you just signed in as.
 If any of the existing Microsoft 365 user accounts that were created by your lab hosting provider have a picture associated with their account, the user's picture is displayed rather than the user's initials when you sign into Microsoft 365 as that user.
 However, when a user such as the MOD Administrator has no picture assigned to it, either the user's initials are displayed in place of the picture, or an icon is displayed if one was assigned to the account by your lab hosting provider. <br/>

 	On the **Welcome to Microsoft 365** page, in the list of application icons that appear in the navigation pane, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.

-11. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane and then select **Settings**.
+13. In the **Microsoft 365 admin center**, select **Show all** in the navigation pane and then select **Settings**.
 In the **Settings** group, select **Org settings**.

-12. On the **Org settings** page, the **Services** tab is displayed by default.
+14. On the **Org settings** page, the **Services** tab is displayed by default.
 Select the **Organization profile** tab.

-13. In the **Organization profile** tab, select **Organization information** from the list of profile data.
+15. In the **Organization profile** tab, select **Organization information** from the list of profile data.

-14. In the **Organization information** pane that appears, enter the following information: <br/>
+16. In the **Organization information** pane that appears, enter the following information: <br/>

     - Name: **Adatum Corporation** (Note: Adatum Corporation is a subsidiary of Contoso Inc. The Microsoft trial tenant that your lab hosting provider obtained for this lab may have been originally assigned to Contoso.
 If **Contoso** (or any other value) appears as the organization name, then change it to **Adatum Corporation**.)